 Therefore, SW teachers strive to provide kinesthetic and visual feedback to help the learner use his/her mouth properly depending on the sound produced.

 The Silent Way tools

-If Silent Way prefers not to teach phonology in theory, the approach offers tools based on coded approach that appear to promote learning in the inductive mode.
+If Silent Way prefers not to teach phonology in theory, the approach offers tools based on a coded approach that appears to promote learning in the inductive mode.
 Instead of phonetic symbols – sometimes easily related to letters – SW prefers colors (totally arbitrary and therefore less likely to be similar to letters).

 Here, is the rectangles chart where each color represents a phoneme of French and the phonetic key to it: